avo-hq/prop_initializer/README.md

 ## Usage

-To start using `PropInitializer`, you need to include the module in the class where you want to define properties.
+To start using `prop_initializer `, you need to include the module in the class where you want to define properties.

 ### Step 1: Extend the Properties Module